mulesoft-assets/template-sfdc2sfdc-user-aggregation/README.md

 ## errorHandling.xml<a name="errorhandlingxml"/>
 Contains a [Catch Exception Strategy](http://www.mulesoft.org/documentation/display/current/Catch+Exception+Strategy) that is only Logging the exception thrown (If so).
 As you imagine, this is the right place to handle how your integration will react depending on the different exceptions.

+## Testing the Kick <a name="testingthekick"/>

+You will notice that the Kick has been shipped with test.
+These devidi them self into two categories:

++ Unit Tests
++ Integration Tests

+You can run any of them by just doing right click on the class and clicking on run as Junit test.

+Do bear in mind that you'll have to tell the test classes which property file to use.
+For you convinience we have added a file mule.test.properties located in "src/test/resources".
+In the run configurations of the test just make sure to add the following property:

++ -Dmule.env=test